-If you’re wondering about what the cheapest Asian country to visit is, read on.
-Below are some of our neighboring countries that offer the cheapest options for Filipino tourists.
+If you’re wondering about which is the cheapest Asian country to visit, here are some neighboring countries that offer the cheapest options for Filipino tourists.

-This country is known for being a top travel spot for backpackers around the globe.
-If you’re planning to visit Thailand, don’t be surprised if you find yourself mingling with a diverse crowd half of the time.
-Sure, Thailand has an undeniably unique history and culture.
-But it’s also a global destination where you can bring your own stories and take home that of others.
+This country is known as a top travel spot for backpackers around the globe.
+If you’re planning to visit Thailand, don’t be surprised if you find yourself mingling with a diverse crowd.

 Thailand makes for a great out-of-the-country trip as it offers something exciting for everyone.
 Enjoy its bustling nightlife when you want to party, temple complexes when you want to get lost in beautiful architecture, and Chiang Mai’s Night Bazaar when you want to do a little shopping.